 - (viii) In our opinion and according to the information and explanations given by the Management, the Company has not defaulted in repayment of loans or borrowing to banks.
 The Company did not have any loans or borrowing from any financial institution or government or dues to debenture holders during the year. - (ix) According to the information and explanations given by the Management, the Company has not raised any money by way of initial public offer/further public offer/debt instruments.
-In our opinion and according to the information and explanations given by the Management, the Company has utilized the monies raised by way of term loans for the purpose for which it was obtained. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the Ind AS financial statements and according to the information and explanations given by the Management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the Management, the managerial remuneration has been paid / provided in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - (xii) In our opinion, the Company is not a nidhi company.
+In our opinion and according to the information and explanations given by the Management, the Company has utilized the monies raised by way of term loans for the purpose for which it was obtained. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the Ind AS financial statements and according to the information and explanations given by the Management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the Management, there are no transactions on which the provisions of Section 197 read with schedule V of the Companies Act, 2013 are applicable and hence, reporting under clause 3(xi) is not applicable and hence not commented upon. - (xii) In our opinion, the Company is not a nidhi company.
 Therefore, the provisions of clause 3(xii) of the order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the Management, transactions with the related parties are in compliance with Section 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the Ind AS financial statements, as required by the applicable accounting standards.
-The provisions of Section 177 are not applicable to the Company and accordingly reporting under clause 3(xiii) insofar as it relates to Section 177 of the Companies Act, 2013 is not applicable to the Company and hence not commented upon. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) are not applicable to the Company and, hence not commented upon.
+The provisions of Section 177 are not applicable to the Company and accordingly reporting under clause 3(xiii) insofar as it relates to Section 177 of the Companies Act, 2013 is not applicable to the Company and hence not commented upon.

-- (xv) According to the information and explanations given by the Management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in Section 192 of Companies Act, 2013. - (xvi) According to the information and explanations given to us, the provisions of Section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.
+- (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) are not applicable to the Company and, hence not commented upon. - (xv) According to the information and explanations given by the Management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in Section 192 of Companies Act, 2013. - (xvi) According to the information and explanations given to us, the provisions of Section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.